Esya-rae/Pronunciation/README.md

 # Pronunciation
-For the installation of the project follow the stepd
+For the installation of the project follow the steps

 1. Start a virtual environment virtualenv env